Nigerian Youth Movement: Growing Militancy

 He introduced Pan-African consciousness to the NYM, and expanded its membership with large numbers of people, who had previously been excluded.
 H.O.
 Davies returned to Nigeria in 1938, from a spell at the London School of Economics (LSE), becoming a leading figure in the movement, until he resigned in 1951.
 At the LSE, Davies had roomed with Jomo Kenyatta and had absorbed the socialist views of Harold Laski.

-In October 1938, the NYM fought and won elections for the Lagos Town Council, ending the dominance of Herbert Macaulay and the National Democratic Party.
+In October 1938, the NYM won elections for the Lagos Town Council, ending the dominance of Herbert Macaulay and the National Democratic Party.

 The newly self-confident members of the Nigerian Youth Movement objected to the system of indirect rule through traditional tribal leaders.
 The Youth Charter published in 1938 said: "We are opposed to the term "Indirect Rule" literally as well as in principle.
-Honest trusteeship implies direct British Rule with a view to ultimate self-government...".
+Honest trusteeship implies direct British Rule with a view to ultimate self-government..."

-The Charter set out goals of unifying the tribes of Nigeria to work towards a common ideal, and educating public opinion to develop the national consciousness needed to reach this ideal.
+The charter set out goals of unifying the tribes of Nigeria to work towards a common ideal, and educating public opinion to develop the national consciousness needed to reach this ideal.
 The goal was spelled out as complete autonomy within the British Empire on a basis of equal partnership with the other member states.